Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "That one is... heady.
 What is it?"

-"Uh… Coconut butter."
+"Uh...
+Coconut butter."

 Ayma ducked her head in a *’let’s get this over with’* way and Baseball started the shower, which coughed and spurted before settling into a steady stream.
 He ran his hand under it once or twice, gauging the temperature, then invited Ayma to do the same.

-"That’s… just right." she declared, took a deep breath and stepped under it.
+"That’s... just right." she declared, took a deep breath and stepped under it.

 Gaoians had an uneasy relationship with water.
 Males from working clanless castes and the more notable labor clans like Stoneback tended to clip their fur right back to the undercoat so as to soak it and work long hours, cooled by evaporating water.

 Females, however, were not usually workers, and the only time Ayma had previously managed to be truly drenched had been when she had fallen into a fountain in the Commune as a young female just out of cubhood.
 Water had gone up her nose and she had felt miserable for *hours* as she slowly dried.

-This was… better, at least.
+This was... better, at least.
 The water was nice and warm, but it still made her fur heavy and plastered it down, leaving her - she knew - looking small and skinny and helpless.
 Still, when Baseball played the showerhead over her scalp and water flooded her ears, it was all she could do not to claw at him and escape.

 She settled instead for shaking her head violently to dislodge it, and Baseball made an "Uagh!" noise as second-hand water splattered his face.